Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/optimisation/README.rst

 3D_v1d (final model)
 ---------------------
 The model 3d_v1d is the final model that we used for all of the scenarios.
-This model did and excellent job reproducing the groundwater levels in our high frequency monitoring points across all of the historical data.
+This model did an excellent job reproducing the groundwater levels in our high frequency monitoring points across all of the historical data.
 The figures for these high frequency observation and a discussion of the results are provided in the `Comparison of 3d_v1a, 3d_v1b, and 3d_v1d` section below.
 The full set of optimisation plots for this model are available in the `3d_v1d optimisation results plots folder <../optimisation/optimisation_results/3d_v1d/Base_Optimisation_plots>`_.